 - 2 tbsp warm water

-Transfer them to a piece of floured cardboard or parchment paper.
+- Transfer them to a parchment lined baking sheet.

 - Optional step: Flour your fingers well and create dimples in the top of the loaves.
 Sprinkle with some flour.

 - Lightly dampen a tea towel and cover the loaves.
 Allow them to rise again until doubled in size, up to 2 hours.

 - Meanwhile preheat your oven to 425” F with a Pizza Stone in the center for 1 hour before planning to bake the bread.Transfer one of the loaves to the preheated pizza stone (together with the parchment paper) and bake for about 25 minutes until golden brown to your liking.

 - Transfer to a wire rack and allow to cool completely before slicing it with a serrated knife.